 Over the past few years there certainly has been a lot of hype and discussions regarding Microservices.

-What originally was nothing more than a side note in a discussion on Service Oriented Architecture (SOA) has resulted in the whole software development industry up and the ante and really peddling Microservices as the cure for mostly any software development ailment!
+What originally was nothing more than a side note in a discussion on Service Oriented Architecture (SOA) has resulted in the whole software development industry up the ante and really start peddling Microservices as the cure for mostly any software development ailment!

 One of the issues surrounding Microservices is that nobody really has a clear definition of what they are and really why they are useful.
 Martin Fowler, has attempted to provide a definition, which serves as a great piece when talking engineer to engineer, However in my opinion and experience it doesn't really provide a definitive description when attempting to explain microservices to members of the wider business teams.
 I have also found several explanations on Microservices, that all too often get lost in the weeds on the technical implementations and software engineering jargon.

 I faced one of those unenviable tasks of explaining Microservices and why they would be particularly useful in addressing a particular challenge for a customer.
-My target audience were mostly Marketing, Sales, Accounts and other business areas focused.
+My target audience were mostly Marketing, Sales, Accountants and other business focused areas.

 However, I had to provide a presentation to explain why the businesses current e-commerce and content management systems were starting to impact performance and why a gradual migration to a Microservice and SOA architecture would enable the business to respond and adapt to change.